Nori-zk/nori-bridge-sdk/contracts/ethereum/README.md

 `npx hardhat --network $ETH_NETWORK lockTokens <attestationHashHex> <optionalAmountToLock (defaults to 0.000001)>`

+One can (again for testing purposes) lock periodically in a loop, every 383 seconds (approximately once every consensus period):

+`npm run test:lock-loop <attestationHashHex>`

 **Caution** this is just a test facility, don't lock real ETH using this process.

 ## Get total deposited